magento/devdocs/src/marketplace/sellers/subscriptions/selling-subscriptions.md

 There are no subscription-specific settings other than Pricing Model.

 ## Changing existing extension from flat fee to subscription

-You may elect to change licensing for their existing extension from Flat Fee to Subscription.
-In order to do so, you will need to remove their original extension from the Marketplace and replace it with a new SKU sold under a subscription license.
+You may elect to change licensing for an existing extension from Flat Fee to Subscription.
+In order to do so, you must remove the original extension from the Marketplace and replace it with a new SKU sold under a subscription license.
 We recommend starting by submitting a new SKU.
 This allows new sales operations and marketing activities to start generating revenue right away.
 Follow the section above to set up a new SKU under a subscription license.
 You can then either remove the original extension unconditionally, or mark the new extension as a replacement.
 This will trigger a 180-day grace period for merchants who have purchased the original extension in the past.
 To make that choice, use the "Remove from Store" button on your original extension.